 We depend on the continued contributions of our management team, key employees and other highly skilled personnel.
 Our management team and key employees are at-will employees, which means they may terminate their relationship with us at any time.
 We are also substantially dependent on the continued service of our existing engineering personnel because of the complexity of our products.
-The loss of the services of any of our key personnel or delays in hiring required personnel, particularly within our research and development and engineering organizations, could adversely affect our business, financial condition and results of operations.
+The competition for top management, engineering talent and other highly skilled personnel is high, and the loss of the services of any of our key personnel or delays in hiring required personnel, particularly within our research and development and engineering organizations, could adversely affect our business, financial condition and results of operations.

 Our future success also depends, in part, on our ability to continue to attract and retain highly skilled personnel.
 Competition for these personnel in the San Francisco Bay Area, where our headquarters are located, and in other locations, is intense, and the industry in which we operate is generally characterized by significant competition for skilled personnel as well as high employee attrition.
+In addition, the recent move by companies to offer a remote or hybrid work environment may increase competition for employees outside of our traditional office locations.
+Employee turnover rates in the broader global economy and inflationary pressures in the labor market have increased during the ongoing COVID-19 pandemic and may continue to be elevated, which has led, and could continue to lead to increased recruiting, training and retention costs.

 We may not be successful in attracting, retaining, training or motivating qualified personnel to fulfill our current or future needs.
 In particular, many of our roles require highly-specialized skill sets that are harder to recruit for and the individuals with such skills sets are particularly sought after by larger technology companies that are able to offer compensation packages that we may not be able to compete with.
+If we do not succeed in attracting well-qualified employees, retaining and motivating existing employees or maintaining our corporate culture in a hybrid or remote work environment, our business would be adversely affected.

 Additionally, the former employers of our new employees may attempt to assert that our new employees or we have breached their legal obligations, which may be time-consuming, distracting to management and may divert our resources.
 Current and potential personnel also often consider the value of equity awards they receive in connection with their employment, and to the extent the perceived value of our equity awards declines relative to those of our competitors, our ability to attract and retain highly skilled personnel may be harmed.
 If we fail to attract and integrate new personnel or retain and motivate our current personnel, our business, financial condition and results of operations could be adversely affected.